stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 Go includes support for SQL in the standard library.
 This enables third-party developers to build drivers and libraries for specific purposes.
-You may use the standard library to write the data access code in your applications, but you will find that this is time-consuming, and you will have to implement various features yourself.
-Instead, use one of the following packages:
+You may use the standard library to write the data access code in your applications, but this is time-consuming, and you will have to implement various features yourself.
+Instead, use one of the following
+packages:

-- [sqlx](http://jmoiron.github.io/sqlx/) - Extends the standard library SQL support with some additional features.
+- [sqlx](http://jmoiron.github.io/sqlx/) - Extends the standard library support for SQL with additional features
-- [sqlboiler](https://github.com/volatiletech/sqlboiler) - A set of tools for generating
+- [sqlboiler](https://github.com/volatiletech/sqlboiler) - A tool that generates full
-  Go code for an existing database.
+  sets of Go data access code for existing databases
 - [GORM](http://gorm.io/) - The most popular Object Relational Mapper (ORM) for Go
 - [pop](https://github.com/gobuffalo/pop) - An Object Relational Mapper (ORM) inspired
   by ActiveRecord